 All calibrations listed below (unless otherwise noted) shall be performed under the same analytical conditions used for routine asbestos analysis and shall be recorded and include date and analyst.
 Frequencies stated below may be reduced to “before next use” if no samples are analyzed after the last calibration period has expired.
 Likewise, frequencies may have to be increased following non-routine maintenance or unacceptable calibration performance.

 Magnification Calibration.
 Magnification calibration shall be done at the fluorescent screen, with the calibration specimen at the eucentric position, at the magnification used for fiber counting, generally 10,000 and 20,000x.
 A record shall be maintained with the dates of the calibration recorded.
-Calibrations shall be performed monthly to establish the stability of magnification.
+Calibrations shall be performed every 30 days (plus or minus 5 days) to establish the stability of magnification.
 Calibration data shall be displayed on control charts that show trends over time.

 b) Camera Constant.
 The camera length of the TEM in the Selected Area Electron Diffraction (SAED) mode shall be calibrated before SAED patterns of unknown samples are observed.
 The diffraction specimen shall be at the eucentric position for this calibration.
 This calibration shall allow accurate (<10% variation) measurement of layer-line spacings on the medium used for routine measurement, i.e., the phosphor screen, camera film/image file, or computer screen.
 This shall also allow accurate (<5% variation) measurement of zone axis SAED patterns on permanent media (e.g., film).
-Calibrations shall be performed weekly to establish the stability of the camera constant.
+Calibrations shall be performed every 7 days (plus or minus 2 days) to establish the stability of the camera constant.
 Where non-asbestiform minerals may be expected (e.g., winchite, richterite, industrial talc, vermiculite, etc.), an internal camera constant standard such as gold, shall be deposited and measured on each sample to facilitate accurate indexing of zone axis SAED patterns.
 In such cases, layer line analysis alone shall not be used.
 Calibration data shall be displayed on control charts that show trends over time.

 c) Spot Size.
 The diameter of the smallest beam spot at crossover shall be less than 250nm as calibrated quarterly.
 Calibration data shall be displayed on control charts that show trends over time.

 d) Beam Dose.
 The beam dose shall be calibrated so that beam damage to chrysotile is minimized, specifically so that an electron diffraction pattern from a single fibril >1µm in length from a NIST SRM chrysotile sample is stable in the electron beam dose for at least fifteen (15) seconds.
+This calibration shall be performed quarterly.

 e) Energy Dispersive X-Ray Analysis (EDXA) System

 i.
-The x-ray energy vs. channel number for the EDXA system shall be calibrated to within 20 eV for at least two peaks between 0.7 keV and 10 keV.
+The x-ray energy vs. channel number for the EDXA system shall be calibrated to within 20 eV for two peaks between 0.7 keV and 10 keV.
 One peak shall be from the low end (0.7 keV to 2 keV) and the other peak from the high end (7 keV to 10 keV) of this range.
 The calibration of the x-ray energy shall be checked prior to each analysis of samples and recalibrated if out of the specified range.

 ii.
 The ability of the system to resolve the Na Kα line from the Cu L line shall be confirmed quarterly by obtaining a spectrum from the NIST SRM 1866 crocidolite sample on a copper grid or equivalent.